kbaggen/Cheapfathers-Bubble-Logger/README.md

   <img width="655" height="445" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/you%20brew.png">
 </p>

 Based on the data you can create a Dashboard and graphs where you have max.
-500 datapoints, hence, you needs to under device create "Rolling Windows" where you make an average calculation every 30min (~10days) or 60 min (20 days).
+500 datapoints, hence, you needs to under device create "Rolling Windows" where you make an average calculation every 60 min (the 500 datapoints equalls 18-20 days).
 To do so, select "Rolling Windows/YOUR Brew/SG or SBM/Average " type in 30 mins and select your "Start date+time".

  <p align="center">
   <img width="655" height="445" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/avg.png">